Fullara: History

-According to the Hindu mythology, when Mahadeva danced around with Sati’s dead body cutting it to pieces, the lower lip fell at Fullara.
+According to the Hindu mythology, when Mahadeva danced around with Sati's dead body cutting it to pieces, the lower lip fell at Fullara.
 There is a big pond beside the temple.
 According to hearsay, Hanuman collected 108 blue lotuses from the pond when Sri Ramachandra required them for the worship of goddess Durga.
-It is considered to be one of the fifty-one shakti peethas in India.
+It is considered to be one of the fifty-one Shakta pithas in India.

 Fair

 A 10-day fair is organized near Fullara temple during Magh Purnima.